diffplug/gitfromscratch/manuscript/time-travel/patch/patch.md

 - modify that piece to have new content
 - put the zip file back together now that we have changed its content

-Regular git treats zip files as indivisible, so it's not able to do this.
-But is there something similar we could do for text files?
+Vanilla git treats zip files as indivisible, so it's not able to do this.
+But it is able to do this for text files.

 ## Text patches